djstein/python-study-guide/README.md

 >>> 'cat'
 ```

-## Decorators
-What are decorators?

-## Multithreading
-Multithreading in Python
-Problems, deadlock, mutli read issues, etc.

 ## Test Driven Development
 Where tests are added prior to creation of new feature.
 The new test contains expected behavior of the feature to be added and should not pass until implementation of feature is correct.
 Ensures developers are not writingt tests bases on output of development and ensures test cases are already written, speeding up development time / addition of features later.